atinfinity/devkit_scene_flow/README.md

 ## Introduction
 The original [development kit](http://kitti.is.tue.mpg.de/kitti/devkit_scene_flow.zip) of [Stereo Evaluation 2015](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo) depends on [png++](http://savannah.nongnu.org/projects/pngpp/).
 As a result, it is difficult to execute on Windows.
-So, I changed this development kit to use OpenCV.
+So, I changed this development kit to execute on Windows and Linux.

 ## Requirements
 - OpenCV 2.4.x or 3.x